colonial-heritage/colonial-collections/README.md

 ## Without Docker

 The following commands will run for all the workspaces.
 If you want to run a command for one workspace add the -w command.

 For example, to add a package to the dataset-browser:

     npm install myPackage --save-exact -w dataset-browser

 ### Install packages

-Install all the packages, including the apps and packages
+Install all the packages.

     npm install